 - Conferencing (adult-led, peer and self) (see Appendix 1 for full explanation)

 - Strategic use of questioning

 - Observation

 - Visible Thinking Routines (see AFL Toolkit for examples)

 - Peer and self-assessment

 - Low-stakes testing

 - Bromcom

-- Toddle a digitised assessment system used to map curriculum coverage, attainment and progress as well as planning and sequencing.

 - LAT Scope and Sequence documents

 Teaching staff at The Hundred of Hoo Academy have regular opportunities to improve their own assessment capabilities through our collaborative training sessions.
 We ensure that both staff and pupil wellbeing informs all evaluation practices and that all assessment activities are meaningful and manageable.